 What if there was a way to make it so that you only pay for your education if it resulted in a great job?

-Historically, financing options like loans have been the primary method of paying for coding bootcamps, colleges, and other educational institutions.
+Historically, financing options like traditional private loans have been the primary method of paying for coding bootcamps, colleges, and other educational institutions.
 However, recently, student debt has reached a crisis level—around $1.6 trillion in student debt is owed in the United States.
-The amount of people relying on debt to finance their education is increasing every year, and part of the solution to this problem is Income Share Agreements.
+The amount of people relying on these traditional loans to finance their education is increasing every year, and part of the solution to this problem is Income Share Agreements.

 An Income Share Agreement (also called “ISA”), may at first appear unfamiliar but is rather straightforward.
 At the most basic level, they work like this: an ISA-funder or school provides a student with money to be used towards tuition or school/living expenses.
 In exchange, the student agrees to pay back a small percentage of their future earnings after they graduate and once they get a job.
 With an ISA if you make less than a certain amount (the payment floor) you don’t make payments.
 Since the amount repaid is linked to the student’s earnings, if the student ends up in a low paying job, then the amount paid back may be less than the amount received.
 If, however, the student works towards a high-paying career, the amount paid back is still limited by a “ceiling” for further protection.

 Income Share Agreements aligns risk and reward between student and school, by removing the upfront financial commitment required to pursue education.
 It’s like going to school with no upfront payments, and then only paying for the degree if it actually helps you get a better job.
 Because of this, ISAs align the risk and rewards and incentivize students, schools, and funders to work together to promote and fund only the best programs that lead to solid careers.